Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: Sublattice magnetizations of the alloy layered ferrimagnetic nanostructures between cobalt leads

 \subsection{Alloy layered $[Co_{1-c}Gd_{c}]_2[Co]_2[Co_{1-c}Gd_{c}]_2$ ferrimagnetic nanostructure between cobalt leads}

 Consider in this subsection the embedded layered $[2^{\prime}2 2^{\prime}]$ nanostructure between cobalt leads.
-For the ferrimagnetic alloyed atomic planes, the $Co$ and $Gd$ atoms are found with the respective probabilities $(1-c)$ and $c$.
-The molecular field energy for a $Co$ atom on the 1st hcp basal plane of the layered nanostructure at the interface with the cobalt lead, may hence be expressed as
+For the $Co$ and $Gd$ atom in the ferrimagnetic alloyed atomic planes are found with the respective probabilities $(1-c)$ and $c$.
+The molecular field energy using MFT for a $Co$ atom on the 1st hcp basal plane of the layered nanostructure at the interface with the cobalt lead, may hence be expressed as

 The exchange interactions are denoted by the simplified notation $J_{CoCo}\equiv J_{cc}$, $J_{GdGd}\equiv J_{gg}$, and $J_{CoGd}\equiv J_{cg}$.
 Equally, the molecular field energy for a $Gd$ atom on the 1st hcp basal plane of the alloy layered nanostructure at the interface with the cobalt lead, is